Avoid the facepalm with your projects

 But why is writing for your own business so difficult?
 Surely your customer should be the perfect person for the job, right?
 They know what they offer, inside and out.

-While there dozens of reasons why people struggle to write about themselves, here the top three issues we regularly hear from people wanting to create their own web content.
+While there are dozens of reasons why people struggle to write about themselves, here are the top three issues we regularly hear from people wanting to create their own web content.

 1. Finding the right format for web

 As you have probably noticed when reading articles online, the content isn’t laid out like a novel – there are no big paragraphs or massive blocks of words.

 It’s skimmable.
 The content is broken up with subheads that